 Join us this season for memorable events such as The Annual Vermont Fly Fishing Show, Pumpkin Chuckin' Festival, Stowe Rotary's Oktoberfest, Stowe Foliage Arts Festival and more.
 Visitors and locals alike celebrate the beautiful outdoors during this season in a festive way.
 Learn more here.

 BIKING IN STOWE

-Stowe offers some of the most pristine, comprehensive off-road biking trail systems in the country.
-And, Stoweflake is in the heart of it all with easy access to miles of trail networks that are ideal for beginner, intermediate and advanced riders.
+For your mountain biker, Stoweflake is in the heart of it all with easy access to miles of trail networks that are ideal for beginner, intermediate and advanced riders.
 Just a short pedal away is Cady Hill Forest (known to the locals as Town Loop).
 It represents 15 miles of trails that connect to a seeming never ending larger network including Pipeline, which brings you over to Trapps and Adams Camp.

 GOLF IN STOWE

 Stoweflake's 9-hole, Par-3 Course

 Our on-site course is complete with professionally designed fairways, Bent grass greens, sand traps and water hazards.
 We have a professional putting green and 2 sand traps, designed and built by John J. Ponko.
 The contours and undulations of this nine-hole green allow you to practice virtually any shot found on a regulation golf course.
 A computerized irrigation system keeps the green in perfect putting condition all season long.

 Stowe Country Club and Country Club of Vermont